About this listing

 The whole appartment is yours!

-You can contact me via whatsapp, sms, mail or telephone.
+You can contact me via (SENSITIVE CONTENTS HIDDEN), sms, mail or telephone.
 We will meet eachother during check-in and -out.

 De Oude Pijp, Amsterdam's 'Latin Quarter':